The Organizer #8 | Communications

 “Am I alone here?”

-Use your nonprofit website to listen politely
+Use your nonprofit website to communicate

 Dialogue is the opposite of monologue.
 It’s when two or more people communicate back and forth.
 You choose what to say based on other people’s words and reactions.
 A conversation is a dialogue, and so is an exchange on Slack.